-3. The Auditor General's responsibility is to express an opinion on these Financial Statements based on the audit.
-The audit was conducted in accordance with auditing standards which require that ethical requirements be complied with and that the audit be planned and performed to obtain reasonable assurance about whether the Financial Statements are free from material misstatement.
+3. The Auditor General's responsibility is to express an opinion on these financial statements based on the audit.
+The audit was carried out in accordance with section 116 of the Constitution of the Republic of Trinidad and Tobago and Section 57 (2) of the Telecommunications Act, Chapter 47:31.
+The audit was conducted in accordance with accepted auditing standards which require that ethical requirements be complied with and that the audit be planned and performed to obtain reasonable assurance about whether the financial statements are free from material misstatement.

-4. An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+4. An audit involves performing procedures to obtain evidence about the amounts and disclosures in the financial statements.
+The procedures selected depend on the auditor's judgement, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.

-5. It is my view that the audit evidence obtained is sufficient and appropriate to provide a basis for the opinion expressed at paragraph 6 of this Report and for the comments made at paragraph 7 thereof.
+5. It is my view that the audit evidence obtained is sufficient and appropriate to provide a basis for the audit opinion.